wk275/qbtools-V3/README.md

 ## If you have already some components installed yourself
 - if you want to use your MQTT server.
-  <br/> Just copy the docker-compose sections of qbusmqtt and qbtools and modify the MQTT_* envornment variables of your MQTT server.
+  <br/> Just copy the docker-compose sections of qbusmqtt and qbtools and modify the MQTT_* environment variables conform your environment setup..
 - if you already have a MQTT server and a qbusmqttgw running: copy the docker-compose qbtools section and modify the MQTT_* environment variables conform your environment setup.

 ## Issues and enhancements: